echalkpad/the-health-guide/src/assets/docs/nutrients/micronutrients/vitamins/vitaminB3.md

 # Vitamin B3 (Niacin)
 Vitamin B3 or Niacin is a water-soluble vitamin from the B-complex family.
 Vitamin B-complex's main function is Amino acid, Carbohydrate, and Lipid metabolism and produce adenosine triphosphate (ATP), the energy form used by all cells in the body.
-The main functions of Vitamin B3 are in cellular respiration, antioxidant activities, digestive fluids secretion, and hormone formation.
+The main functions of Vitamin B3 are in cellular respiration and antioxidant activities.

 ## Metabolism
 Vitamin B3 metabolism is enhanced by: